pchapin/solarium/README.md

 n-body problem.
 It is my intention for this program to one day be a useful application capable of realistic simulations.

 Most of the code is in C (perhaps with some C++).
-However, it is my intention to develop the primary Solarium application in Ada.
-The C code in this repository was originally developed to support my parallel programming class and thus demonstrates a variety of techniques and technologies.
+However, this repository was originally developed to support my parallel programming class and thus demonstrates a variety of techniques and technologies.
 The main application, in contrast, will choose a single approach (or perhaps be a single executable that can be configured to support several related approaches).

 The subfolders contain the following